VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 }
 ```

-### pieces
+### Pieces

-#### piece register
+#### Piece register

-init piece class: each piece should be init first, use `MGNCS_INIT_CLASS`,
+Init piece class: each piece should be init first, use `MGNCS_INIT_CLASS`,
-if no init, it will be crash when you using it. the internal pieces that
+if no init, it will be crash when you using it.
+The internal pieces that
-provided by mGNCS4Touch will be init when call ncs4TouchInitialize(), but the
+provided by mGNCS4Touch will be init when call `ncs4TouchInitialize`, but the
 piece
-that custom by user should be call `MGNCS_INIT_CLASS` directly. else it will be
+that custom by user should be call `MGNCS_INIT_CLASS` directly.
+Or it will be
 crash when you use the piece.

 ```cpp